 Market participants are now questioning the idea that a corporation should be run solely for the shareholders' benefit, urging public companies to address societal issues to ensure the global business environment remains sustainable.
-Investors are particularly concerned by inequalities and workplace diversity.

-Many CEOs have been heeding this call to consider broader goals when doing business.
-In August 2019, the Business Roundtable, an association of some of the most powerful CEOs in the US, released a new Statement on the Purpose of a Corporation, signed by 181 CEOs who commit to lead their companies for the benefit of all stakeholders - customers, employees, suppliers, communities, and shareholders.
-This is a shift from previous Principles of Corporate Governance issued by the Business Roundtable, which emphasized that corporations exist principally to serve the interests of shareholders.
-There are some skeptics and even a few opponents who are concerned this statement undercuts notions of accountability to shareholders.
-As actions speak louder than words (or in this case, signatures), it will be interesting to see what concrete changes will materialize as a result of this joint statement.
+Investors are particularly concerned by inequalities and workplace diversity.9 of a Corporation, signed by 181 CEOs who commit to lead their companies for the benefit of all stakeholders - customers, employees, suppliers, communities, and shareholders.10 This is a shift from previous Principles of Corporate Governance issued by the Business Roundtable, which emphasized that corporations exist principally to serve the interests of shareholders.
+There are some skeptics and even a few opponents who are concerned this statement undercuts notions of accountability to shareholders.11 As actions speak louder than words (or in this case, signatures), it will be interesting to see what concrete changes will materialize as a result of this joint statement.